Trombe Wall, what is it?

 Trombe walls can also be used to create ventilation in sub floor spaces.
 If you have the height in the sub floor space set it up so that the top vent goes into the sub floor space and that the bottom is open to the outside (instead of the inside).
 In effect you have made a solar chimney feeding into the sub floor space - this will raise the average temperature in the sub floor area that should lower the relative humidity

 .
 Also you can use a basic Trombe wall as a solar chimney to "suck" air out of a space, basically bottom goes into the sub floor space and the top vent is outside.
-These are not true Trombe walls, but use essentially the same principals to do work for you.
+These are not true Trombe walls, but essentially use the same principals to do the work for you.

 We hope this article has given you a good insight into how Trombe Walls can be useful and save you money in keeping your house comfortable.
 Please look at the articles below for additional information related to Trombe Walls.